bojanbabic/bojanbabic/README.md

-*Hello!* I'm [Bojan Babic](https://www.bojanbabic.com/), Staff Machine Learning Engineer at company [Nextdoor](https://nextdoor.com/), and I'm very passionate about recommendations systems and Generative AI.
+*Hello!* I'm [Bojan Babic](https://www.bojanbabic.com/), AI Researcher at [You.com](https://you.com) previously Staff Machine Learning Engineer at [Nextdoor](https://nextdoor.com/).
+I design, build, and operate machine learning systems that serve customers at scale.
 Some of the latest talks that I gave can be found here:

 * 📚 **Generative AI** — I've presented at 2023 CIKM on the behalf Generative AI team on the topic of intersection of the [Generative models and knowledge graphs](https://wsl.iiitb.ac.in/cikm-2023-ekgllm-invited-talks/)
 * 💬 **Information Retrieval** — Search is my bread and butter and I've given presentation on the [AI Driven Search](https://haystackconf.com/us2022/talk-16/) at 2022 Haystack.